RPetitpierre/student-project-template/README.md

 - a folder **report** where you put... your report
 - a **README**, with the following information:

+### Basic information

+- name of student
+- names of supervisors
+- academic year

 ### Introduction
 _brief introduction of the project_